odino/odino.github.com/source/_posts/2017-01-13-better-performance-the-case-for-timeouts.markdown

 title: "Better performance: the case for timeouts"
 date: 2017-01-19 18:57
 comments: true
-categories: [performance, nodejs, memory, timeout, SOA, microservices]
+categories: [performance, nodejs, memory, timeout, soa, microservices]
 description: "Use timeouts to build more robust and less expensive distributed systems: less memory, less downtime, more fun!"
 ---